ballerina-attic/ballerina-extended-library/docs/quality-assuarance-guide.md

 ## Testing

 - Unit tests should be written to cover the functionality of the module.
+- It is recommended to have 80% or more code coverage for the extended library modules.
 - Test cases for edge cases, error handling, and boundary conditions should be included.
 - It is strongly recommended to add new test cases for any bug fixes or enhancements introduced.